-www.moneo Emergency response planning [1.4] Comments: 2 The ERP includes procedures for the continuing safe production, delivery or support of its aviation products or services during emergencies or contingencies.
+Emergency response planning [1.4] The ERP addresses possible or likely emergency/crisis scenarios relating to the organisation's aviation service deliveries.
+Comments: 2 The ERP includes procedures for the continuing safe production, delivery or support of its aviation products or services during emergencies or contingencies.
 3 ERP drills or exercises are carried out according to plan and the result of drills carried out are documented.
 4 The ERP addresses relevant integration with external customer or subcontractor organisations where applicable.
 5 There is evidence of periodic review of the ERP to ensure its continuing relevance and effectiveness.

-SMS element Assessment question S/U/NA SMS documentation [1.5] 1 The organisation's SMS components and elements are adequately manifested in the SMS document.
-Comments: 2 The organisation's documented SMS components and elements are in line with the aviation authority's SMS requirements.
-2 • 3 There is evidence of relevant SMS coordination or integration with external customer or subcontractor organisations where applicable.
+SMS element Assessment question S/U/NA SMS documentation [1.5] 1 The organisation's SMS components and elements are adequately manifested in the SMS document. / Comments: 2 The organisation's documented SMS components and elements are in line with the aviation authority's SMS requirements.
+3 There is evidence of relevant SMS coordination or integration with external customer or subcontractor organisations where applicable.
 4 There is evidence of procedures for periodic review of the SMS document and supporting documentation to ensure their continuing relevance.
-5 Records pertaining to periodic review of existing safety/risk assessments are available. ı 1 The number or rate of the organisation's registered/collected hazard reports is commensurate with the size and scope of the organisation's operations.
-Hazard identification [2.1] 2 The hazard reporting system is confidential and has provisions to protect the reporter's identity.
-Comments: 3 There is evidence that hazards/threats uncovered during the incident/accident investigation process are registered with the HIRM system.
+5 Records pertaining to periodic review of existing safety/risk assessments are available.
+1 Hazard identification [2.1] 1 The number or rate of the organisation's registered/collected hazard reports is commensurate with the size and scope of the organisation's operations.
+Comments: 2 The hazard reporting system is confidential and has provisions to protect the reporter's identity.

+3 There is evidence that hazards/threats uncovered during the incident/accident investigation process are registered with the HIRM system.
 4 There is evidence that registered hazards are systematically processed for risk mitigation where applicable.
-Safety risk assessment and mitigation [2.2] 1 There is evidence that operations, processes, facilities and equipment with aviation safety implications are progressively subjected to the organisation's HIRM process.
-Comments: 2 Completed risk assessment reports are approved appropriate level of management.
-Completed risk assessment reports are approved by an appropriate level of management.
+Safety risk assessment and mitigation [2.2] There is evidence that operations, processes, facilities and equipment with aviation safety implications are progressively subjected to the organisation's HIRM process.
+Comments: 2 Completed risk assessment reports are approved by an appropriate level of management.
 3 There is a procedure for periodic review of completed risk mitigation records.

-CMC alamant Apparament avaction C/LI/NIA SMS element Assessment question S/U/NA Safety performance 1 The organisation's SMS safety performance indicators have been agreed with the relevant national aviation authority. monitoring and measurement [3.1] 2 There are high-consequence data-based safety performance indicators (e.g. accident and serious incident rates).
+SMS element Assessment question S/U/NA Safety performance 1 1 The organisation's SMS safety performance indicators have bee agreed with the relevant national aviation authority. monitoring and measurement [3.1] - There are high-consequence data-based safety performance indicators (e.g. accident and serious incident rates).
 Comments: 3 There are lower-consequence safety performance indicators (e.g. non- compliance, deviation events).
 4 There are alert and/or target level settings within the safety performance indicators where appropriate.
 5 The organisation's management of change procedure includes the requirement for a safety risk assessment to be conducted whenever applicable.
 6 There is evidence of corrective or follow-up action taken when targets are not achieved and/or alert levels are breached.
 The management of change [3.2] 1 There is evidence that relevant aviation safety-related processes and operations have been subjected to the organisation's HIRM process as applicable.
 Comments: 2 The organisation's management of change procedure includes the requirement for a safety risk assessment to be conducted whenever applicable.

-Continuous improvement of the SMS [3.3] Comments: 1 There is evidence that an internal SMS audit/assessment has been planned and carried out.
-Training, education and 1 There is evidence that all personnel involved in SMS operations have undergone appropriate SMS training or familiarisation. communication [4.1, 4.2] 2 Personnel involved in conducting risk evaluation are provided with appropriate risk management training or familiarisation.
+Continuous improvement of the SMS [3.3] 1 There is evidence that an internal SMS audit/assessment has been planned and carried out.
+Comments: Training, education and 1 There is evidence that all personnel involved in SMS operations have undergone appropriate SMS training or familiarisation. communication [4.1, 4.2] 2 Personnel involved in conducting risk evaluation are provided with appropriate risk management training or familiarisation.
 Comments: 3 There is evidence of a safety (SMS) publication, circular or channel for communicating safety and SMS matters to employees.